howtographql/howtographql/content/backend/graphql-scala/2-preparing-first-query.md

 We just added database definition of our first model.
 * **1** defines mapping to database table,
-* **2** gives us an helper we will use to accessing data in this table.
+* **2** gives us a helper we will use to accessing data in this table.
 * The last change, **3** is responsible for creating schema and adding three entities to the database.

 ### Context

 Context is an object that flows across the whole execution, in the most cases this object doesn't change at all.
-The main responsibility of the Context it's to provide all the things that helps with fulfilling.
-In our example we will put there `DAO` so all queries will have access to the database, in the future we will also put there authentication data.
+The main responsibility of the Context is providing data and utils needed to fulfill the query.
+In our example we will put there `DAO` so all queries will have access to the database.
+In the future we will also put there authentication data.

 <Instruction>